grimclaw-draven/PokemonRNGGuides/guides/rse/en/RSE Stationary RNG - Dry Emulator.md

 - Real Time Clock must be disbled in order to obtain dead battery seeds.
     - Options > Emulation > Real Time Clock
     - If there are errors when loading past the title screen, such as corrupted save or dead battery message, restart VBA for the changes to take effect.
-- load the lua scritps.
+- load the lua scritp.

 2. Pokefinder uetup